o3de/o3de.org/content/docs/user-guide/editor/console-cvars-commands.md

 ## Console Variable Groups

-Console variable groups provide a convenient way to apply predefined settings to multiple console variables at once\.
+Console variable groups provide a convenient way to apply predefined settings to multiple console variables at once.

-Console variables are commonly referred to as `CVarGroup` in the code base\.
-Console variable groups can modify other console variables to build bigger hierarchies\.
+Console variables are commonly referred to as `CVarGroup` in the code base.
+Console variable groups can modify other console variables to build bigger hierarchies.

 **Warning**
-Cycles in the assignments are not detected and can cause crashes\.
+Cycles in the assignments are not detected and can cause crashes.

 ### Registering a new variable group

-To register a new variable group, add a new `.cfg` text file to the `GameSDK\config\CVarGroups` directory\.
+To register a new variable group, add a new `.cfg` text file to the `GameSDK\config\CVarGroups` directory.

 `sys_spec_Particles.cfg`